transreductionist/documents.io/README.md

 ---

 It is my purpose to transmit the importance of good taste and style in programming, [but] the specific elements of style presented serve only to illustrate what benefits can be derived from "style" in general.
 In this respect I feel akin to the teacher of composition at a conservatory: He does not teach his pupils how to compose a particular symphony, he must help his pupils to find their own style and must explain to them what is implied by this.

 ---

+Where love rules, there is no will to power, and where power predominates, love is lacking.
+The one is the shadow of the other.

+―C. J. Jung

+---